 Some types of chemotherapy for breast cancer cause total hair loss, some cause the hair to thin out, while others have no effect on your hair.
 When the hair grows back it may be more curly, thicker or finer than it was before treatment.
 It may grow back a slightly different colour.

 There are many options women find helpful when having chemotherapy - some cut their hair short so that it’s less upsetting if their hair does fall out, some women choose to wear a wig while their hair is growing back.
 Others choose to wear a scarf or hat, while some women prefer to keep their head uncovered.

 Depending on where you live you might be able to go to a Look Good Feel Better workshop.
-These are free of charge and provide tips and advice about dealing with changes to the way you look while having chemotherapy.
+These are free of charge and provide tips and advice about dealing with changes to the way you look caused by cancer treatment.
 Workshops are available in capital cities and other major centres.